-The insurance undertakings in Greece are distinguished into those practicing life insurance, those practicing non - life insurance and those, composite ones, which are practicing both (life and non-life) depending on the relevant license granted by the supervisory authority, the Bank of Greece ('BoG').
-The Greek insurance market's overall gross premium production is significantly lower than the EU average, among others due to the extensive social security system which covers a substantial portion of private insurance activities, such as compensation in case of an accident at work.2 However, according to a survey conducted by the Hellenic Association of Insurance Companies (HAIC) among its members, the total premium production in 2023 increased by 8.9 % compared to the previous year, reaching €5,26 billion.
-HAIC's statistics specifically indicate, that in 2023 the gross premium production increased by 5.7 % in life insurance and by 12.1 % in non - life insurance.3
+The insurance undertakings in Greece are distinguished into those practising life insurance, those practising non-life insurance and the composite ones that practise both (life and non-life) depending on the relevant licence granted by the supervisory authority, the Bank of Greece (BoG).
+The Greek insurance market's overall gross premium production is significantly lower than the EU average, among others due to the extensive social security system that covers a substantial portion of private insurance activities, such as compensation in the case of an accident at work.^[1] However, according to a survey conducted by the Hellenic Association of Insurance Companies (HAIC) among its members, the total premium production in 2024 increased by 8.7 per cent compared to the previous year, reaching €5.68 billion.
+HAIC's statistics specifically indicate, that in 2024 the gross premium production increased by 7.9 per cent in life insurance and by 9.4 per cent in non-life insurance.^[2]

 The role of insurance intermediaries is very important in the Greek market, as most insurance policies are concluded through an insurance intermediary, while only a small percentage is concluded by means of direct sales.
 There is a notable trend towards concentration in both markets, of insurance undertakings and insurance intermediaries.
-There is an amplitude of EU-based entities operating in Greece via the regime of establishment or the freedom of services, and some very few examples of non-EEA undertakings which have established a licensed branch in Greece.
+There are a great deal of EU-based entities operating in Greece via the regime of establishment or the freedom of services, and very few examples of non-EEA undertakings that have established a licensed branch in Greece.